sedouard/flocker/docs/using/tutorial/movingvolume.rst

 - Two Virtual Machines (VMs) on your local machine.
   For this tutorial, you are supplied with Vagrant images to create the tutorial environment on VMs using VirtualBox, so you must have `Vagrant <https://www.vagrantup.com/>`_ and `VirtualBox <https://www.virtualbox.org/>`_ installed.
-- AWS or Rackspace (you will need an account with root access).
+- AWS or Rackspace (you need an account with root access).
 - Physical hosts with a supported operating system.

-.. note:: If you choose to use VMs on your local machine, you’ll need at least 4GB RAM available.
+.. note:: If you choose to use VMs on your local machine, you need at least 4GB RAM available.

 Contents
 --------